Dance is the hidden language of the soul of the body!

 Dance is to move rhythmically to music, typically following a set sequence of steps.
 But for someone, it is worship, for someone it is an art, for someone it is an expression of emotions, for someone it is a symbol of happiness, for someone it is an entertainment, for someone it is a life.

-Indian dance is as diverse as Indian culture.
+Indian classical dances are as diverse as Indian culture.

 It is hard to say when the rise of dance came.
 But the tradition of dance in India is coming from the era of the era.